 Because the client pays one way or another, we favor an arrangement in

 which all or most of the designers compensation is based on a flat fee

 or hourly rate.
-Such an arrangement makes the cost explicit, doesnt incentivize
+Such arrangements make the cost explicit, dont incentivize

-the designer to encourage you to spend more than necessary, and avoids
+designers to encourage you to spend more than necessary, and avoid the

-the tension that might arise if you spend less than the designer anticipated.
+tension that can arise if you spend less than the designer anticipated.

 Despite the discounts designers can get, buying through a designer means

 you will probably spend more than if you bought the same products on your